arvryna/blazer/README.md

     	Valid URL to download
   -v	prints current version of blazer

+# Todo:
+- If already temp directory exist, you need to print a message called resuming download...
+// check if bytes written is same as content size
+// Verify if segment is fully downloaded by comparing the content size with bytes written
+- use interactive terminal support to print messages
+- show time elapsed
+- find optimal concrrency to realize parallel downloads
+- support for verbose logging
+- print the performance graph as well to see perfromance difference, using different number of threads and
+- storing data in current drive
+- show progress
+- also need support for google-drive, dropbox, a simple youtube version too.
+- use interactive terminal to show progress across each thread, so it more cooler
+- upload it to free file sharing service upto some MB, you can build one for yourself and share
+// it with others, write in go, or node js and also use it here, a simple service
+// the life of the service can be just 1 hour, there you can learn so many interesting things
+- download files after giving username and password(with authentication)
+- export as package too, later somehow
+- show current download speed and ETA large file sizes
 ## Bugs:
 - this didn't work
 - enable multiple download in the same directory by using a unique ID for each downloads